FOREX-Yen softens past 150 per dollar for first time since 1990 | Business

 But, in a reflection of Japanese authorities' competing desires, earlier on Thursday the Bank of Japan ramped up efforts to defend its 0% bond yield cap earlier with offers of emergency bond buying.
 UK TURMOIL

 "The wild card is what happens to the top job."
-Sterling was last down 0.2% versus the dollar at $1.1179.
+Sterling was last flat versus the dollar at $1.1231.

 The surging greenback also pushed the Chinese offshore yuan to a record low in Asia of 7.2794 early in the session, its weakest level since such data first became available in 2011.
 It later trimmed intraday losses on a Bloomberg report that China is considering a cut in the duration of quarantine for inbound visitors from 10 days to seven days.